Newgarden’s stays in championship fight with 1st Indy win

 And now, he’s got a chance to keep the crown another year.

-The two-time IndyCar champion pulled away from the rest of the field over the 18 laps Friday, racing to his third win of the season, this time by a margin of 14.2940 seconds over Alexander Rossi.
-With the Harvest GP win, Newgarden moved within 40 points of what once seemed a seemingly safe 120-point lead of five-time series champ Scott Dixon.
+The two-time IndyCar champion pulled away from the rest of the field over the final 18 laps Friday, racing to his third win of the season, this time by a margin of 14.2940 seconds over Alexander Rossi.
+With the Harvest GP win, Newgarden moved within 40 points of what once was a seemingly safe 120-point lead of five-time series champ Scott Dixon with two races remaining.

-Now the New Zealander hopes to rebuild his lead when he returns to Indianapolis Motor Speedway’s 14-turn, 2.439-mile road course on Saturday for the second race on a doubleheader weekend.
-The season finale will be held Oct.
-25 at St. Petersburg.
+“It was a great day,” Newgarden said.
+“It was what we needed.
+We said we had to have three perfect races to end the sesaon and we did that in the first of those three races.”

-For Newgarden, it was a breakthrough moment.
+For Newgarden, it was a breakthrough moment, too.

-The 29-year-old Tennessean fought valiantly for three team owners — Sarah Fisher, Ed Carpenter and now Roger Penske — to earn his first trip to Indy’s victory lane.
+The 29-year-old Tennessean fought valiantly for three team owners — Sarah Fisher, Ed Carpenter and now Roger Penske — to reach Indy’s victory lane.
+It finally came with career win No. 17, out of the No. 2 starting spot, while leading a race-high 34 of 85 laps.

-“I’ve always wanted to get up here,” Newgarden said as the public address speakers blared out his comments to the roughly 10,000 fans in attendance.
-“I wanted it to be for the (Indianapolis) 500 but this is pretty cool.

-He finally completed the quest with flair, inheriting the lead when Graham Rahal with 18 left and driving away first from Colton Herta then from Alexander Rossi, teammates with Andretti Autosport.

-While Newgarden led a race high 34 laps in the 85-laop races, Dixon was never in contention.
-He started 12th and made it as high as fifth but wound up ninth after winding up in the grass when his tires started giving out with two laps to go.
-The once
+It wasn’t as easy as it looked.
+First, he had to hold off Colton Herta, until Herta was on worn tires, and extended the lead when Rossi got caught up in lapped traffic.

+“We’ve been in the top five here quite often over the last four or five years, it’s just not lined up,” Newgarden said.
+“I’ve had a couple of events like that and this has been one of them.
+I knew we’d figure it out and eventually it would come our way.
+Today was that day.
+We had a good car and we had nothing odd happen.”

+Rossi thought he cold have put some pressure on Newgarden — if he hadn’t been penalized.

+“The penalty cost us a lot of time, track position and then really we were behind lapped cars out there,” he said.
+“He (Newgarden) was on blacks, we were on reds.
+I’m not saying we would have won it, but you look at the race, there was a lot taken away from us.”

-Pole winner Rinus VeeKay, the rookie from the Netherlands, was third and Herta wound up foruth.
+Pole winner Rinus VeeKay, a rookie, was third.
+Herta wound up fourth.

 ARIE ON CALL